There are legal rights in place for consumers if a business closes down. Find out what they are and how they can protect you and your money.

-Air Travel Organiser's Licence (ATOL) is a protection scheme run by the Government operated by the Civil Aviation Authority (CAA).
-It is specifically to protect people who fly.
+Air Travel Organiser's Licence (ATOL) is a protection scheme run by the Civil Aviation Authority (CAA), which is a government body.
+It is specifically designed to protect people who fly.

 Every UK travel company selling flight-based holidays must have ATOL status.
 If you have booked a future holiday through a travel company that goes out of business, you are entitled to a refund.
 If you are already on holiday when it takes place, you are entitled to hotel costs and flights home.